simplicitesoftware/docs/content/CTG_01_pages/LSN_10_homepage/homepage.md

 		<h1>WARNING: This is the old Simplicité platform documentation!</h1>
 		<p>A <strong>brand new documentation</strong> is now available at:<p>
 		<h2><a href="https://documentation.simplicite.io">https://documentation.simplicite.io</a></h2>
-		<p>We strongly recommend that you use this new documenation as this old one is not updated anymore (and will be shut down very soon)<p>
+		<p>We strongly recommend that you use the above new documetation as this old one is not updated anymore (and will be shut down very soon).<p>
 	</div>
 	<div class="grid">
 		<div class="grid-col">